moorepants/eme150a/content/pages/project-one.rst

    kickoff group activity to get everyone started.
 Friday October 2
-   Each student will bring their notebook to class with at least 50 different designs that have been observed and noted.
-The instructors will take a grade for your notebook in class.
+   Each student will bring their notebook to class with at least 50 different designs that have been observed and noted. **Number your designs.** The instructors will take a grade for your notebook in class.
 Friday October 9
-   During the previous week you should choose 5 designs that are you favorite and flesh out the details of the designs in your notebook with more notes, calculations, sketches, etc. During class you will present your top two designs to your group in a "lighting talk", i.e. 2 minutes per design with 2 minutes group feedback per design.
+   Continue to collect desing, but during the previous week you should choose 5 designs that are you favorite and flesh out the details of the designs in your notebook with more notes, calculations, sketches, etc. During class you will present your top two designs to your group in a "lighting talk", i.e. 2 minutes per design with 2 minutes group feedback per design.
 Friday October 16
    During the previous week you should choose your top design to detail in your report.
 First drafts will be due at the beginning of class.
 To "turn in" the